ISISComputingGroup/ibex_developers_manual/Tickets-and-their-Workflow.md

 **impeded (wf)** | Ticket is in progress but can not be completed because of something else.
 Reason for impediment should be added to the ticket.
 This should not be for long.
 **fixed (wf)** | Ticket has been fixed (added at end of sprint only and by the person running the sprint) **re-request** | Instrument scientist has requested a ticket and it has been request by another instrument scientist in the past.
 A comment should record who asked with a +1.
+** Needs pair review** | If a ticket is complicated or has many changes in then the ticket should be reviewed by a piar of developers not just one.
+This ticket can be addded at any time.
+It may be ignored for review of rework unless otherwise stated. |

 ## Creation of Tickets